-Listing 4-9: Styling Core components in twitter_app.py
+Listing 4-9: Styling Core Components in twitter_app.py

-The dropdown options shown in the bottom-left corner of Figure 4-7 will now be green instead of black.
+Notice in Figure 4-7 how the dropdown options at the bottom-left corner are now green instead of black.

-Figure 4-7: Dropdown options that appear in green when run on your computer
+Figure 4-7: Green dropdown options

 Using a Stylesheet

 The second way to style app components is to define styles through elements or classes.
 Typically, we use this method when a lot of code is needed for the styling.
 To reduce the amount of code present in the app itself, we use styling code in an external CSS stylesheet.
 CSS stylesheets are also reusable; you can define a particular class once and apply it to multiple components.